allergyguide/allergyguide/static/tool_assets/oit_patient_resource.typ

   - Heavy exercise (sweating) or hot showers/baths 2 hours before and after the dose: regular play is fine.
   - Getting the dose on an empty stomach.
   - Sleep deprivation (e.g. overnight flight).
-  - Symptoms of food-pipe inflammation (e.g. food getting stuck, chest pain, using more water to wash down food).
+  - Symptoms of food-pipe inflammation (e.g. food getting stuck, chest pain, or needing to drink water to wash food down.).
 ]

 == 2.
 I HAVE THE RIGHT TIMING, EQUIPMENT, AND FOOD:
 #rect(width: 100%, stroke: 1pt, radius: 4pt, inset: 12pt)[
   #set list(marker: check-box)
   - The protein content per serving on the food label matches the protocol.
-  - Have an Epinephrine Auto-injector (e.g. EpiPEN) available, that is up-to-date.
+  - I have an *unexpired* Epinephrine Auto-injector (e.g., EpiPen) nearby.
-  - Someone is available to watch your child for at least 2 hours after the dose.
+  - An adult can watch my child for at least 2 hours after the dose.
-  - Your child can avoid naps or bedtime within 2 hours of dose.
+  - My child will be awake for at least 2 hours after the dose (no naps or bedtime).
 ]

 = How to give a daily dose, once it's safe

 #enum(
-  spacing: 1em,
+  spacing: 0.9em,
+  [*Optional (Antihistamine)*: you can give a non-drowsy antihistamine 1 hour before the dose.
+This helps reduce mild symptoms, but it is not required.], [*Prepare the daily dose*:
+    - Give the dose at the same time every day (roughly every 22-26 hours).
+    - *Taste Tip:* mix the dose with a strong-tasting food (like applesauce, pudding, yogurt, etc.) to hide the flavour.
+  ],
-  [*Optional*: consider giving a non-drowsy antihistamine 1 hour before the dose.
-This is purely for symptom relief and is not mandatory], [*Prepare the daily dose*.
-Doses should be given around 22 - 26 hours apart, ideally at the same time of day.
-To improve the taste, *we also suggest mixing it with a strongly flavoured food* (e.g. applesauce, pudding, yogurt, etc).], [*TIP*: if they are a very messy eater or have chapped lips, consider Vaseline around the lips/mouth first!], [*Give the dose with a meal or light snack*!
-Do NOT give the dose on an empty stomach.], [*Space out doses*.
-If you are doing OIT to multiple foods, give each food sequentially at least 1 minute apart from each other.], )
+  [*Skin Protection*: if your child is a messy eater, put Vaseline around their mouth before eating.
+This prevents skin rashes.], [*Give the dose with a meal or light snack*!
+Do NOT give the dose on an empty stomach.], [*Multiple Foods*: if you are doing OIT for more than one food, give them one after another.
+Wait at least 1 minute between foods.], )

 #pagebreak()